-Google Pixel 7 Pro: Here's everything we know
+Google Pixel 7 Pro: Price, specs, features, & everything we know ahead of launch

-If I ask you about a company that's found it hard to keep almost every one of its products under wraps, I'm sure Google is the first one to come to your mind.
-It is amusing that its very own tool — Google Search — acts as the medium to spread info about products it probably wants to keep privy.
-But this time around, like we've seen them do in the past.
-Instead of waiting for a stream of leaks to continue giving out device information, Google decided to provide some info and a look at the design of the upcoming Google Pixel 7 series at Google I/O 2022.
+It's official: Google's 'Made by Google' event will take place on Thursday, October 6 at 10 AM ET (7 AM ET), where it will officially launch new Pixel and Nest hardware products.
+While the Pixel 7 series will be the main attraction, Google will also launch its first-ever Pixel Watch and some Nest and Chromecast products along with it.
+And like every other smartphone launch nowadays, many leaks, rumors, and news about the Pixel 7 and Pixel 7 Pro series have surfaced ahead of its official announcement next week.

-Like last year, the lineup will consist of the Google Pixel 7 and Google Pixel 7 Pro at launch, and we'd bet the Pixel 7a will follow a few months later.
-Anywho!
-This article is about the cream of the crop in Google's lineup, so let's focus on what changes and improvements we think the Google 7 Pro will bring and go through a checklist of what we hope it also does!
+This article is about the cream of the crop in Google's lineup — the Pixel 7 Pro — and you can find all the related information, including its expected release date, price, design, features, and specs, here in one place.
+Without further ado, let's take a look at what the Google Pixel 7 Pro will bring and go through a checklist of what we hope it also does!

 Price & Availability